mehmetb/targa-from-scratch/README.md

 # Targa From Scratch

 Reads a .tga file into a JavaScript `ArrayBuffer` and draws it on a canvas element.
-Works entirely in the browser (no back-end).
+Works entirely in the browser.

 [Live Demo](https://mehmetb.github.io/targa-from-scratch-demo/)

-### How to run
+## How to run

 ```
 yarn install